sufali10/sufali10/README.md

 ### About
 Currently a Junior Platform Developer with a passion for mathematical and scientific research.
-I hold an MSc in Complex Systems Modelling and a BSc in Mathematics and Physics both from King's College London
+I hold an MSc in Complex Systems Modelling and a BSc in Mathematics and Physics, both from King's College London.

 ### Technical Skills
 - **Programming Languages**: Python, T-SQL, C#